seinecle/blog/_posts/2023-03-18-contributing-to-gephi.md

 # 2. So, are we stuck?
 No!

-> The many ways you can contribute to Gephi and get value from it

 There are many alternatives to contribute to Gephi, in ways that make the best of your abilities AND with tangible feedbacks beyond the existence of Gephi itself.

 *This blog post will be expanded as I get feedback on more possibilities and also contact points (names, emails for specific actions).*